Skip to main content

 Ämmäkoski

-Ämmäkoski flows in the middle of the city of Varkaus, between the Unnukka and Haukivesi, Saimaa watercourses.
-The easily accessible rapids area is located between Päiviönsaari and Kämäri nature reserve, close to Old Varkaus.
+The unique Ämmäkoski rapids flow through the centre of Varkaus, between the Unnukka and Haukivesi waterways of Lake Saimaa.
+This easily accessible rapids area is situated between Päiviönsaari and the Kämärin nature reserve, close to the amenities of Old Varkaus

 Back to top